DSEC60/HomeLab/Homelab_Documentation.md

 | Windows and Linux systems   | Endpoints and servers used for administration, security monitoring, and testing.                                                                                           |
 | Kali Linux / security tools | Authorized security testing, traffic analysis, scanning, and defensive validation.                                                                                         |

-Note: VLAN IDs, IP ranges, and some workloads in this document are presented as a recommended or example design when exact production values have not yet been fixed.
+Note: VLAN IDs, IP ranges, and some workloads in this document are presented as a recommended or  design when exact production values have not yet been fixed.
 Those entries should be updated when the final addressing plan is implemented.

 # 3. Physical Network Architecture